-- Strengthening institutions such as the Natural Capital Committee (NCC) will safeguard the UK's NC strategy and signal to business that policies will be consistent in delivering NC enhancement. - Business needs the NCC to monitor the state of our NC, oversee integration of NC metrics in the national accounts by 2020, and help development of markets for ecosystem services. - The 25-year environment plan needs clear milestones to reverse decline of key natural assets.
-Must state that the UK's NC should grow for the benefit of the economy, business and competitiveness, as well as for wider society and the environment. - Restoration of our NC should underpin new national policies post Brexit and new trade deals www.aldersgategroup.org.uk/our-reports
+- Strengthening institutions such as the Natural Capital Committee (NCC) will safeguard the UK's NC strategy and signal to business that policies will be consistent in delivering NC enhancement. - Business needs the NCC to monitor the state of our NC, oversee integration of NC metrics in the national accounts by 2020, and help development of markets for ecosystem services. - The 25-year environment and food and farming plan(s) need clear milestones to reverse decline of their respective natural assets.
+Must state that the UK's NC must be enhanced for the benefit of the economy, business resilience and competitiveness, as well as for wider society and the environment. - Restoration of our NC should underpin new national policies post Brexit and new trade deals